unhcr-dataviz/unhcrdown/README.md

 Streamline your document creation process with the `{unhcrdown}` R package.
-It provides a comprehensive set of templates designed to align your reports and presentations with [UNHCR’s brand guidelines](https://www.unhcr.org/brand).
+It provides a comprehensive set of templates designed to align your reports and presentations with **UNHCR’s brand guidelines**.
 This package offers ready-to-use R Markdown templates for various document types, ensuring consistent UNHCR visual identity across your communications.

 ## Features